-Kairos is a two night, three day experience for CHS Juniors and Seniors led by a team of their fellow students and faculty members.
-It is held at Cradle Beach Camp, on Lake Erie, in Angola, NY.
+Kairos is a two-night, three-day experience for juniors and seniors led by a team of their fellow students and faculty members.
+It is held at Cradle Beach Camp, on Lake Erie, in Angola, New York.

 Building upon the foundations established as underclassmen, participants of Kairos engage in a more substantial and challenging reflective experience.
 An in depth focus on relationships with family and friends helps clarify and deepen one's understanding of and relationship with Christ.
 Most significantly, Kairos challenges each student to embrace the Christian call to service.
 This, ultimately, becomes the primary focus of the retreat, and the springboard for senior service projects.

 All juniors are invited and encouraged to participate.
 Transfer seniors who did not make Kairos as a junior are likewise welcome.

 A Brief Kairos History

 Named for the Greek term meaning, "The Lord's Time", Kairos is a nation-wide spiritual growth program.
 It is not originally a Jesuit retreat per se.
 It was adapted from the Roman Catholic Cursillo (Spain, 1944) program by the Diocese of Brooklyn in 1965.
 Kairos made its main inroad into Jesuit circles when faculty at St. Ignatius High School in Chicago adapted the retreat soon after, incorporating more specifically Ignatian elements and language.
 It has also been formed into a prison ministry movement.